AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

 To validate that the CRM Id is now being sent by the Web SDK:

 1. Open the [Luma website](https://luma.enablementadobe.com/content/luma/us/en.html)
-1. Map it to your tags property using the Debugger, as per the earlier instructions
+1. Map it to your tag property using the Debugger, as per the earlier instructions
 1. Select the **Login** link on the top right of the Luma website
 1. Log in using the credentials `test@adobe.com`/`test`
 1. Once authenticated, inspect the Experience Platform Web SDK call in the Debugger (**[!UICONTROL Adobe Experience Platform Web SDK]** > **[!UICONTROL Network Requests]** > **[!UICONTROL events]** of the most recent request) and you should see the `lumaCrmId`: